Skip to main content

 crew.kickoff()

-No extra configuration needed — the agent ID ties memories together across runs.
+No extra configuration needed — the agent_id ties memories together across runs.

 Next Steps